A Massive Scale Semantic Similarity Dataset of Historical English: Existing Semantic Similarity Datasets

 Online comment threads have also been used to train semantic similarity models.
 For example, the massive scale Reddit Comments \cite{henderson2019repository} draws positive semantic similarity pairs from Reddit conversation threads between 2016 and 2018, providing 726.5 million positive pairs.
-Semantic similarity between comments in an online thread reflects conversational similarity, to the extent the thread stays on topic, rather than abstractive similarity, making \dataset a complement.

-While other datasets exploit abstractive summaries, to our knowledge there are not large-scale datasets with abstractive summaries of the same underlying texts.
-Semantic Scholar (S2ORC), a database of academic articles, has been used to create semantic similarity pairs of the titles and abstracts of papers that cite each other.
-For instance, Sentence BERT \cite{reimers2019sentence} trains on 52.6 million positive citation abstract pairs constructed from S2ORC, capturing topic similarity.
+Semantic similarity between comments in an online thread reflects conversational similarity, to the extent the thread stays on topic, rather than abstractive similarity.
+Likewise, question-answer and natural-language inference datasets are widely used for semantic similarity training.
+While other datasets exploit abstractive summaries - \textit{e.g.}, Semantic Scholar (S2ORC) has been used to create semantic similarity pairs of the titles and abstracts of papers that cite each other - to our knowledge there are not large-scale datasets with abstractive summaries of the same underlying texts.

-Finally, question-answer and natural-language inference datasets are widely used for semantic similarity training.
-These include 65 million question-answer pairs from PAQ \cite{lewis2021paq}, 9 million MS MARCO question-answer triples \cite{craswell2021ms}, 3 million question answer pairs for GOOAQ \cite{khashabi2021gooaq}, 1.2 million title-answer pairs from Yahoo Answers \cite{zhang2015character}, 582,000 question-answer pairs from SearchQA \cite{dunn2017searchqa}, 100,000 question-answer pairs from Natural Questions \cite{kwiatkowski2019natural}, 87,000 question-answer pairs from SQuAD \cite{rajpurkar2018know}, and 277,000 NLI pairs from SNLI \cite{bowman2015large} and MultiNLI \cite{williams2017broad}.
-These datasets capture the semantic similarity between questions and answers or hypotheses and premises - rather than abstractive similarity - again making them complements to \dataset.